Controlling the weights of simulation particles: adaptive particle management using k-d trees: Introduction

 Particle-based simulations are widely used, for example to study fluid flows or plasmas.
 The physical particles of interest are often not simulated individually, but as groups of particles, called \emph{super-particles} or \emph{macro-particles}.
 Most systems contain so many particles that simulating them individually would be very slow or impossible.
 And for many macroscopic properties of a system, individual particle behavior is not important.
 On the other hand, a sufficient number of particles is required to limit stochastic fluctuations.

 The weight of a simulation particle indicates how many physical particles it represents.
 Traditionally, particles had a fixed weight~\cite{Birdsall71926, Hockney88}.
 More recently, Lapenta and Brackbill~\cite{Lapenta2002317, Lapenta1994213, Lapenta1995139}, Assous et al.~\cite{Assous2003550}, Welch et al.~\cite{Welch2007143} and others have introduced methods that adapt the weight of particles during a simulation.
 As discussed in~\cite{Assous2003550}, adaptive methods have significant advantages if: \begin{enumerate} \item Many new particles are created in the simulation.
 Adaptive re-weighting is required to limit the total number of particles.
 Examples can be found in~\cite{Chanrion2008} and~\cite{Li20121020}. \item The system has a multiscale nature.
-In some regions more macro-particles are required, especially if some type of mesh refinement is employed, see for example~\cite{lapentaArXiv}. \item Control is needed over the number of particles per cell, for example to limit stochastic noise to a realistic value. \end{enumerate} The goal of these methods is to change the number of particles to a desired value, while keeping the distribution of particles intact.
+In some regions more macro-particles are required, especially if some type of mesh refinement is employed, see for example~\cite{lapentaArXiv}. \item Control is needed over the number of particles per cell, for example to limit stochastic noise to a realistic value. \end{enumerate} Our motivation for investigating the adaptive creation of super-particles originated from the simulation of streamer discharges, as these discharges have both a multiscale nature and strong source terms~\cite{Li20121020, sungrl}.

+When changing the weights of simulation particles, the goal is to reduce the number of simulation particles while not altering the physical evolution of the simulated system.
 Most methods operate on a single grid cell at a time; arguments for this approach are given in~\cite{Lapenta1995139}.
 There are different ways to change the number of particles.
 One option is to merge two (or sometimes three) particles, to form particles with higher weights.
 Reversely, splitting can be performed to reduce weights.
 Another option is to replace all the particles in a cell by a new set of particles, with different weights.
-We will use the name `adaptive particle management', introduced in~\cite{Welch2007143}, for such algorithms.
+We will use the name `adaptive particle management', introduced in~\cite{Welch2007143}, for all such algorithms.

 We present a technique for the merging of particles, that extends earlier work of Lapenta~\cite{Lapenta2002317}.
 This method can operate independently of the mesh, and in any space dimension.
 The main idea is to store the particle coordinates (typically position and velocity) in a $k$-d tree.
 A $k$-d tree is a space partitioning data structure that given $N$ points enables searching for neighbors in $O(\log N)$ time~\cite{Bentley1975}.
 We can then efficiently locate pairs of particles with similar coordinates, and these pairs can be merged.
 Because the merged particles are similar, the total distribution of particles is not significantly altered.